itu-tid/lecture-notes/Lectures/T3-the-useEffect-Hook.md

 }
 ```

-**Every time the component renders, React updates the screen and then runs the code inside useEffect.**
+## **Every time the component renders, React updates the screen and then runs the code inside useEffect.**

-This is not normally used, except for debugging in my experience.
+## This is not normally used, except for debugging in my experience.

+## This is the fastest way to run out of cloud credits when you'll connect to the DB later in the course